mailpile/python-passcrow/docs/FAQ.md

 applications using strong encryption, without sacrificing security.

-It does this by encrypting sensitive data locally, but placing fragments of a recovery key in escrow with servers who will only release the fragments if the user proves their identity somehow.
+It does this by encrypting sensitive data locally, but placing fragments of a recovery key in escrow with community-run servers, which only release the fragments if the user proves their identity somehow.

 ## What is escrow?